perlindgren/hippomenes/fpga/README.md

 Under Linux we use the `openFPGAloader` which directly connects to the target without the need to start Vivado.
 It might be possible to use `openFPGAloader` under `wsl`, but this is not yet tested.

-For patching the bitstream we currently use the Vivado tool `updatemem`, also here an open source variant would be preferrable.
+For patching the bitstream we currently use the Vivado tool `updatemem`, also here an open source variant would be preferable.